mdb1710/vueportfolio/src/posts/#CodeComposer/after-the-dance.md

-# Every Day Of The Week
+# After The Dance

-## February 24, 2020
+## February 28, 2020

-Two days until my birthday....but it's still a Monday
+The actual birthday is over but Birthweek 2020 is still beginning...

-### Song: Every Day Of The Week
+### Song: After The Dance

-### Artist: Jade
+### Artist: El Debarge

-### Album: Every Day Of The Week
+### Album: In The Storm

-### Release Year: 1994
+### Release Year: 1992

-Birthweek starts today!

-Although my actual birthday is Wednesday I actually celebrated for two weeks minimum.
-Sometimes I start as early as the 18th (after my brother's birthday) and sometimes I start closer to the actual day.
-Birthweek is a way to intentionally enjoy life and remember its true value.
-I already got a early birthday present...

-First was the free NgRx workshop I attended on Friday.
-The second I received via email later in the weekend.
-I got a free ticket to go to React Loop 2020.
-It's in Chicago in June and I've never been there.

-I'll be working hard every day this week and celebrating life at the same time.
-For #mondaymotivation I hope you do the same.
+Happy (Almost) Leap Day!

+Since my birthday is near the end of February I probably pay more attention to Leap Years than most people.
+I still need to look up who came with the algorithm for this.
+It means my birthday the following year will skip a day and so will NYE and Christmas Day.

+I will be working hard this weekend because I have plenty of deadlines.
+But it's still Birthweek so I will be having some kind of fun in the sunshine.
+Have a great weekend!

 ### What I'm Working On